gitjuba/javascript-roguelike/LOG.md

 The online hall of fame should accept POST requests with new entry as payload and return the top 8 (what currently fits one screen).

 I'll implement it using ExpressJS and SQLite, through the NodeJS `sqlite3` library.

+## 2022-04-21

+Deployed the online HOF on a server, now to wire the "frontend" :)

+The server should respond with the ranking.
+Later I'll make the high score list "paged", but for now it shows only the top eight or something.
+The ranking will be implemented by ordering the table first by score, second by `ROWID`.
+Hmm, this might not always be correct: If rows from the table are deleted, it frees the row IDs, so sometimes later entries with the same score are ranked higher.

+## 2022-04-22

+How to dump SQLite database into a SQL file?
+In `sqlite3`, run `.output hof.sql` and `.dump`.